 Overall, we follow the WPA Guidelines on misuse of sources and plagiarism.
 We don’t want to run a writing class as a penitentiary in which we assume all the “inmates” will “cheat”; we’re not interested in an ethics based on fear.
 We want students to see themselves as valuable, contributing members of a group of like-minded individuals in pursuit of new ideas and new ways to communicate those ideas.
 To foster an environment like this, we believe the best approach to misuse of source material and academic misconduct is prevention that focuses on how students might situate themselves in a conversation (rather than report on others), how they might make use of others’ work, and why their ideas are valuable to readers (and why, by extension, others’ ideas are valuable, too).

-- A page on Contextualizing Ethical Scholarship, where we offer potential contexts for why students might misuse sources.
+- Before you take action, please begin with our page on Contextualizing Ethical Scholarship, where we offer potential contexts for why students might misuse sources.

-- A page on Addressing Issues of Academic Integrity with Students, where we describe what to do when you suspect misuse of sources.
+- Then, progress to the page on Addressing Issues of Academic Integrity with Students, where we describe what to do when you suspect misuse of sources.

-- Sample Plagiarism/Misconduct Letter, for reference in case of a plagiarism situation.
-An official notification letter must be sent to the student in the case of a plagiarism accusation (see the procedures, above, for details).
+- If the consensus is that a letter should be filed, use the Sample Plagiarism/Misconduct Letter, as the model.
+Along with filing the letter with Community Standards, you must also send an official notification letter to the student in the case of a plagiarism accusation (see the procedures, above, for details).

-- The section on ethical scholarship in the Instructor Resource Book.
+- You may also find information on ethical scholarship practices in our previously published Instructor Resource Book.